awsdocs/amazon-ec2-user-guide-windows/doc_source/scvmm-manage-ec2.md

 1. Click **Create**\.
 If you are creating a key pair, you are prompted to save the `.pem` file\.
 Save this file in a secure place; you'll need it to log in to your instance\.
 You'll receive confirmation that the instance has launched\.
 Click **Close**\.

-After you've created your instance, it appears in the list of instances for the region in which you launched it\.
+After you've created your instance, it appears in the list of instances for the Region in which you launched it\.
 Initially, the status of the instance is `pending`\.
 After the status changes to `running`, your instance is ready for use\.

 You can manage the lifecycle of your instance using Systems Manager, as described on this page\.
 To perform other tasks, such as the following, you must use the AWS Management Console:
 + [Attach an Amazon EBS volume to your instance](ebs-attaching-volume.md)